Logan Couture

-Logan Couture (born March 28, 1989) is a Canadian professional ice hockey centre and captain of the San Jose Sharks of the National Hockey League (NHL).
-He was drafted by the Sharks ninth overall in the 2007 NHL Entry Draft, where he established himself as one of the best Stanley Cup playoff performers of his generation.
+Logan Couture (born March 28, 1989) is a Canadian former professional ice hockey player.
+He played as a centre and spent his entire National Hockey League (NHL) career with the San Jose Sharks, who selected him ninth overall in the 2007 NHL entry draft, and where he established himself as one of the best Stanley Cup playoffs performers of his generation.
+Couture was forced to retire in 2025 after not playing since January 2024 due to injury.
+Despite retirement, he will formally remain on the Sharks roster on long-term injured reserve until 2027.

+Outside of the NHL, Couture briefly played internationally with Genève-Servette HC during the 2012–13 NHL lockout.

 Playing career

 Minor

 Although he was born in Guelph, Ontario, Couture spent most of his youth growing up in Birr, near London, Ontario.
 He started playing minor hockey with the Lucan Irish (DD) of the Ontario Minor Hockey Association (OMHA)'s Southwestern Ontario League.

 Couture led his Lucan Irish Novice team to the OMHA's Red Lobster Cup for a SW Ontario title in 1998 and an OMHA All-Ontario DD title in 1998.
 His Irish Atom team also won the OMHA Ontario DD title in 2001.
 Both of those teams also won the International Silver Stick 'C' championships.
 He then moved to London and played three years with the 'AAA' London Junior Knights of the Minor Hockey Alliance League, where he was a teammate of current Los Angeles Kings defenceman Drew Doughty.
 After his Bantam year with the Jr. Knights, Couture signed with the Junior B St. Thomas Stars.